BonkerGod/TUD-PV-monitoring-tool/README.md

 * `pip install pyserial`

 When all these programs are installed, and the database has been set up using the PostgreSQL installer, the program `pyt_to_SQL.py` can be used to continue the setup.
-The first thing that needs to be done is configure you database in `init()` in `pyt_to_SQL.py`.
+The first thing that needs to be done is to configure your database in `init()` in `pyt_to_SQL.py`.
 Here, you need to fill in the database name, the username, the user password, the IP address of the server (if the database is run on the same computer, 'localhost' will work), and the port through which it can be accessed.
+The same needs to be done for the MySQL database.
+The function is `mysql_init()` in `Weatherdb_to_pyth.py`.

 The tables for data storage can be created using the function `create_table(type, conn, cur)`.
 This needs to be done for the types: 'pv_point', 'pv_curve', 'weather', and 'modules'.
 Running the following code does that:
 ```python